VFD/RPUFOS/index.md

 # The Obscure Systems

 Below is the complete set of machines handled by the RPUFOS group.
+In the order of appearance from the most recent studied to the oldest.

 ## Canon X-07

 ## Sanyo PHC-25

+Need to check :

 ## Matra Hachette Alice